lohitdeva/100-Days-of-Python/README.md

 This project will deal with the concepts of data types, operations, type conversion and f-strings.

 The script accepts a total bill amount, number of people the bill must be split among, and a tip percentage.
 It then outputs the share that each person has to pay.

+## Day Three

+### Treasure Island

+This project will deal with the concepts of conditional statements, logical operators, code blocks, and scope of a variable (local and global).

+In this project, users play a text-based game called 'Treasure Island' where the objective is to navigate based on the instructions that appear on screen and find a hidden treasure.